 If planning a visit to Chile, don’t worry about going hungry: this country has a wide selection of traditional dishes to give you a flavor of a nation that likes nothing more than to eat and drink well.
 Although some of the dishes mentioned here are more traditionally associated with certain regions of the country, when in Santiago, you can expect to encounter a wide selection of Chile food from all across the nation.

-Sopaipilla – deep-fried flat ‘breads’ made from a combination of pumpkin and flour and eaten with a spoonful of pebre.
-You can normally find sopapillas being sold by street vendors throughout the day.
+Deep-fried flat ‘breads’ made from a combination of pumpkin and flour and eaten with a spoonful of pebre.
+You can normally find sopaipillas being sold by street vendors throughout the day.

-Empanadas – available throughout most South American countries, the empanada takes a slightly different form in Chile.
+Available throughout most South American dishes, the empanada takes a slightly different form in Chile.
 The traditional Chilean type is the empanada de pino, which is a pastry casing filled with minced meat, chopped onions, raisins, an olive and a hard-boiled egg.
 It is normally oven baked, although it’s not usual to see empanadas fritas (fried empanadas), which can contain fillings ranging from cheese to seafood.

 Both types of Chilean empanada are sold in restaurants and at street food stalls across the country and are one of the dishes of choice during the Chilean Independence Day celebrations held annually on September 18.